 Clinging to a cliff 3000 feet above the valley floor, reaching Tiger’s Nest Monastery requires a steady two-hour climb to 10,000 feet above sea level.
 The trail to Tiger’s Nest Monastery begins approximately 6 miles from the town of Paro.
 Paro is at 7000 feet above sea level, so there is an elevation gain of 3,000 feet on the way to Tiger’s Nest.
 I tell people that our trek to Tiger’s Nest was literally and figuratively one of the highlights of our family vacation in Bhutan.

 Travel Tips – Things to Do in Bhutan with Kids

-- Bhutan’s high value, low impact approach to tourism means that most visitors to Bhutan require a certified guide.
+- Bhutan’s high value, low-impact approach to tourism means that most visitors to Bhutan require a certified guide.
 In addition, travelers are required to spend a minimum amount per day.
 During our family vacation in Bhutan, we stayed with Como Hotels and Resorts, who arrange dedicated drivers and guides for their guests.
 I recommend staying with COMO if you plan to visit Bhutan — it was an incredible family vacation.
-You can read more about our exceptional stay at Como Uma Paro here.
+Read more about our exceptional stay at Como Uma Paro here.

 - We visited Bhutan with our teenage children.
-Given the altitude and types of activities, I recommend visiting Bhutan with tweens, teens, and kids.
+Given the altitude and types of activities, I recommend visiting Bhutan with older children.